 It might seem like a strange question to ask.
 Many of us would assume a lone worker is someone who simply works alone.
 Yet despite this, many lone workers don’t consider themselves to be one.

 When described like this, we begin to recognise that lone working is something a lot of us do without realising.
-Sitting in our office late at night or early in the morning, we may not realise that we’re a lone worker, simply because the building we work in isn’t empty, or because someone may come or go every other hour.
+Working from home and being in the office late at night or early in the morning, we may not realise that we’re a lone worker, simply because the building you’re in isn’t empty, or because someone may come or go every other hour.
 However, each of us who are not in regular contact with a colleague or supervisor is considered a lone worker and therefore potentially at risk.

-If a worst case scenario were to take place, and while working alone an employee suddenly collapsed, fell ill or was even attacked.
-Who would would be there to assist them?
+If a worst-case scenario were to take place, and while working alone an employee suddenly collapsed, fell ill or was even attacked – who would be there to assist them?

-Working alone is not necessarily dangerous, but when more than 150 lone workers are attacked every day we must consider the the worst case scenario to ensure everyone’s safety.
+Working alone is not necessarily dangerous, but when more than 150 lone workers are attacked every day, we must consider the worst-case scenario to ensure everyone’s safety.

-If you would like to learn more about how to protect your lone workers or would like a free risk assessment, contact us using the form below.
-Or if you would like to learn more about the services we offer click one of the links directly below.
+If you would like to learn more about how to protect your lone workers or would like a free risk assessment, please click here.
+If you would like to learn more about the services we offer click one of the links directly below.